sww1235/Ideas-for-my-computing-systems/general-ideas.md

 -   Gitlab
 -   DHCP / DNS / LDAP DC
 -   Weather agrigator / monitoring point for local climate monitoring / server / forcaster
--   Database cluster (better to have one cluster or individual databases on each other machine for each service)
+-   Database cluster (better to have one cluster or individual databases on each other machine for each service?)
 -   NTS + GPS local time
 -   pfSense router / firewall
 -   Asterix Voip server